microsoft/vscode-docs/docs/python/editing.md

 ---

-The severiy of Pylance's diagnostics can be customized through the `python.analysis.diagnosticSeverityOverrides` setting.
+The severity of Pylance's diagnostics can be customized through the `python.analysis.diagnosticSeverityOverrides` setting.
 Check the [settings reference](/docs/python/settings-reference.md) for more information.

 ## Next steps